 The way it is, we are still dealing with a pretty entertaining movie.
 We just have to endure some cheesy scenes, a few thin character relationships, and a true story that feels shortchanged by the movies eagerness to please everyone.
 Yet, every time there is a small issue, it is followed up by a massive musical number that takes the house down.
 And I’m not referring to a few decent musical numbers that feel big.
 No, these musical numbers are so fantastic that I have been listening to them non-stop for nearly two weeks.
 There is actually no pop album I heard this year that comes close.

-Jackman has always been a talented singer, but he really gets to deliver some wonderful pop ballads here to show off his range.
+Jackman has always been a talented singer, and always looks awazing and does in this movie. but he really gets to deliver some wonderful pop ballads here to show off his range.
 Michelle Williams gets the weakest song in the film, but she gives it her all and shows she can really sing.
 Efron and Zendaya are wonderful in their musical performances, but the stand out is Keala Settle playing the bearded lady.
 When she sings the multiple award nominated song “This is Me” you will be up in your chair cheering.

 So, despite the fact that Mr. Barnum and these characters deserve a biopic that doesn’t turn them into stereotypes, it is impossible to deny this music.
 As a pure musical, ‘The Greatest Showman’ is about as good as you can ask for.
 In fact, if it had taken Barnum’s story seriously it would have been one of the best films of the year.
 That’s the biggest disappointment.